Hoptune/XIGrM/README.md

 # XIGrM
-For systematically analysing the X-ray properties of halos in the cosmological simulation.
+For systematically analysing the X-ray properties of IGrM (Intragroup Medium) in the cosmological simulation.
 See [documentation](https://xigrm.readthedocs.io/) for instructions.

 ## Prerequirements
 [pynbody](http://pynbody.github.io/pynbody/)